 To obtain a graduate degree, a student must achieve a cumulative graduate grade point average (GPA) of 3.0 (B).
 If a student’s cumulative GPA drops below 3.0 in any semester, or if a student earns less than a B in more than six (6) credit hours, the student will be placed on probation.
-The Office of Graduate Education and Research will notify the student and the relevant department of this action.
+The College of Graduate Studies and Research will notify the student and the relevant department of this action.

 If, at the end of the first semester after being placed on probation, a student earns a semester GPA of 3.0 or higher but the cumulative GPA is still below 3.0, the student will be allowed a second semester to raise the cumulative GPA to at least 3.0, but the student will remain on probation.
-The Office of Graduate Education will notify the student and relevant department of this action.
+The College of Graduate Studies will notify the student and relevant department of this action.

-If at the end of the first semester after being placed on probation, a student in a degree program does not earn a GPA of 3.0 or higher, the Dean of Graduate Education and Research will ask the department to make a recommendation as to whether the student should be allowed a second semester to raise his/her cumulative GPA to a minimum of 3.0.
+If at the end of the first semester after being placed on probation, a student in a degree program does not earn a GPA of 3.0 or higher, the Dean of Graduate Studies and Research will ask the department to make a recommendation as to whether the student should be allowed a second semester to raise his/her cumulative GPA to a minimum of 3.0.
 The dean will notify the student of the decision.
-If the student is a non-degree student, then he/she must petition the Dean of Graduate Education and Research to be allowed to continue taking graduate classes.
+If the student is a non-degree student, then he/she must petition the Dean of Graduate Studies and Research to be allowed to continue taking graduate classes.
 The dean will make a decision on whether or not to extend probation and will notify the student.

 All students are expected to raise their cumulative GPA to 3.0 within two semesters of being placed on probation.
-If they do this, they will be removed from probation and be notified by the Office of Graduate Education.
+If they do this, they will be removed from probation and be notified by the College of Graduate Studies.
 If a student does not raise his/her cumulative GPA to a minimum of 3.0 within two semesters of being placed on probation, the student will be dismissed from all graduate level programs and not be allowed to register for graduate courses.